greenkeeperio/greenkeeper-lockfile/README.md

 2. Configure your CI to use the npm/yarn version you want your lockfiles to be generated with before it installs your dependencies.
 Install `greenkeeper-lockfile` as well.

 3. Configure your CI to run `greenkeeper-lockfile-update` right before it executes your tests and `greenkeeper-lockfile-upload` right after it executed your tests.

+_The next Step is only applicable greenkeeper-lockfile version 2 (with monorepo support)_

 4. If you use a default branch that is **not** `master` then you have to add the environment variable `GK_LOCK_DEFAULT_BRANCH` with the name of your default branch to your CI.